-Creamy Chicken with Wild Rice and Mushrooms ~ this earthy, stick-to-your-ribs roasted chicken and rice skillet is comfort food for a busy weeknight.
+Creamy Chicken with Wild Rice and Mushrooms ~ this earthy, stick-to-your-ribs chicken thighs and rice skillet is one pot comfort food for a busy weeknight.
 The whole family loves this meal.

 It’s the combination of ingredients in this dish that gives it that restaurant quality, but happily there’s no extra effort involved.
 It’s a simple matter of using a shallot instead of an onion, deglazing the pan with Marsala wine, and using plenty of fresh thyme and heavy cream that elevates this dish and gives it a fancy vibe.